GeomairaCornejo/ProyectoCarrito/README.md

 #  *Movie Manager*

-**Movie Manager** shows the latest movies currently playing in theaters and the upcoming movies.
-The app displays images and basic information about these movies to the user.
+**Movie Manager** shows the latest productos currently playing in theaters and the upcoming productos.
+The app displays images and basic information about these productos to the user.

 ## Topics